diplodocusdb/core/README.md

-# DiplodocusDB - Core
+# DiplodocusDB Core

 This repository contains fundamental classes used by the various DiplodocusDB projects.

 # Contents

-- Include - Directory containing the public headers for the project.
+- include - Directory containing the public headers for the project.
 - Lib - Directory where the build process puts the compiled libraries.
 - Makefiles - The makefiles used to build the project
 - Source - The source code for the prokect.